nmegersa/Systems-Monitor/README.md

-# Systems-Monitor
+## Systems-Monitor

-**Systems-Monitor** is a containerized system monitoring application that collects, stores, and visualizes system metrics such as CPU usage, memory usage, and disk utilization.

-This project demonstrates a full-stack monitoring pipeline using **Docker Compose**, a **Python sampling agent**, a **Node.js backend**, and a **PostgreSQL database**, with a dashboard that includes **interactive charts built with Chart.js**.

----
+A small, containerized system-monitoring demo that samples host metrics, stores them in PostgreSQL, and visualizes them on a dashboard.

+This repository contains a Python sampler, a backend service, a Postgres schema, and a lightweight web dashboard.

 ## Table of Contents

 1. [Project Overview](#project-overview)
 2. [Features](#features)
 3. [How It Works](#how-it-works)